 - On any given device, an ACL name must be unique among all ACL types (MAC/IPv4/IPv6; standard or extended). - The order of the rules in an ACL is critical.
 The first rule that matches the traffic stops further processing of the frames.
 For example, following an apply match, subsequent deny or hard-drop rules do not override the apply. - When you add rules to an ACL, you have the option of specifying the rule sequence number.
 If you create a rule without a sequence number, it is automatically assigned a sequence number incremented above the previous last rule. - There is an implicit "permit" rule at the end of every Layer 2 rules list.
-This permits all Layer 2 streams that do not match any of the "deny" rules in the ACL. - If an ACL includes a rule that denies a specific host or range, the device still responds to the ping command, unless there is also a relevant rule with the hard drop option. - · A hard-drop rule overrides control packet trap entries.
+This permits all Layer 2 streams that do not match any of the "deny" rules in the ACL.

+- If an ACL includes a rule that denies a specific host or range, the device still responds to the ping command, unless there is also a relevant rule with the hard drop option.

+- A hard-drop rule overrides control packet trap entries.
 As a result, it may interfere with normal operations of the protocols.

 - Existing ACL rules cannot be changed, or updated with elements like count and log.
-You need to delete the rule and recreate it with the changed elements. - · You can apply up to six ACLs to each user interface, as follows: - One ingress MAC ACL-if the interface is in switchport mode - One egress MAC ACL-if the interface is in switchport mode - One ingress IPv4 ACL - One egress IPv4 ACL - One ingress IPv6 ACL - One egress IPv6 ACL
+You need to delete the rule and recreate it with the changed elements.

+- · You can apply up to six ACLs to each user interface, as follows:

+- One ingress MAC ACL

+- One egress MAC ACL

+- One ingress IPv4 ACL

+- One egress IPv4 ACL

+- One ingress IPv6 ACL

+- One egress IPv6 ACL